Results may vary from person to person

 You may find your face a little red, blotchy or puffy, and in the case of lips, you may be swollen.
 There is also a potential for bruising.

 All of these reactions are a response to the injections and are normal.
-They will resolve in the following 1 to 5 days.
+They will resolve in the following 1 to 5 days for most patients.
 Some dermal fillers create more swelling than others.

 Will there be any down time?

 Dermal fillers are considered minimally invasive by patients and can be done in less than an hour, requiring no down time or time off work for recovery.
 Some bruising may occur at the point of injection however, in most cases, this can be covered with make-up and usually resolves over 4-5 days.
 If you have had local anaesthetic as part of your treatment you may be numb in areas for up to 2 hours, most effects should wear off in 30 to 60 minutes.

 While you may experience no side effects post treatment at all, you may be experiencing some redness, discomfort/tenderness, firmness, swelling, bruising, itching or discoloration at the treatment site.

 Recommendations to help ease these side effects and keep you feeling your best include:

 - Avoiding any active cosmeceutical products on the skin for 1-3 days post treatment